 Underground Greenhouse Ideas

 Building an underground pit greenhouse can be accomplished in various ways, but most pit greenhouses are usually basic, functional structures without a lot of bells and whistles.
-Most are 6 to 8 feet deep, which allows the greenhouse to take advantage of the earth’s warmth.
+Most are 6 to 8 feet (1.8 to 2.4 m.) deep, which allows the greenhouse to take advantage of the earth’s warmth.

 It’s possible to incorporate a walkway so the greenhouse can also be used as a root cellar.
 The roof is angled to provide the most warmth and light from available wintertime sun, which keeps the greenhouse cooler during the summer.
 Ventilation keeps the plants cool when summer temperatures are high.